drhdev/getvoo/README.md

-# Daily VOO ETF Price Updater
+# getvoo - Daily VOO ETF Price Updater

 This Bash script retrieves the daily closing price of the VOO ETF from the Alpha Vantage API and stores the price in a SQLite database.
 The script is designed to be run daily using a cron job.